KatharineME/FASTQ.jl/README.md

 # Fastq.jl

-Sequence analysis pipeline for raw cdna and dna reads :sparkles:
+Sequence analysis pipeline for raw DNA and cDNA reads :sparkles:

 ## Use